alex-chen-mac/alex-chen-mac.github.io/index.md

 ### About Me

 Hi!
 I'm an aspiring first year computer science undergraduate student interested in delving into the realms of AI and machine learning.
-Currently,